Get AI SEO for FREE.

 You can read our guide on how to edit your robots.txt with Rank Math SEO for more details.

 After adding robots.txt, request Googlebot to recrawl your site in the Google Search Console.
-The blocked URL should stop appearing in new searches, though cached versions may remain briefly.
+The blocked URL should stop appearing in new searches.

 However, note: